jainsourabh2/nlp2sql-databases/README.md

 12. Start a terminal session and run start the toolbox server ./toolbox --tools-file "toolbox-alloydb.yaml"

-15. Navigate to the parent folder/directory and start a fresh terminal session to initiate the adk web server cd .. adk web --port 7860
+15. Navigate to the parent folder/directory and start a fresh terminal session to initiate the adk web server.
+Source env.sh file to ensure the DB engine and project related variables are initiated in the shell. cd .. adk web --port 7860